neil-oliver/Major-Studio-1/Quantitative Design/README.md

     }

-    //create the bars for the 'alive' side of the graph
+    //create the bars for the 'alive' (right) side of the graph
-    // Method is the same as above with slight variations for (yearData in data['true']) {
+    // Method is the same as above with slight variations to the variables used
+    // most minus values (such as subtracting the margin) and additions in this loop for (yearData in data['true']) {
       var bottomX = width/2 + (margin/2)
       stroke(30)